-25.6.1. the funeral director has actual knowledge that none of the persons described in subsection 25.2. of this section exist or that none of the persons so described can be found after reasonable inquiry or contacted by reasonable means; and of the remains within 36 hours after having been given written notice of the facts.
+- 25.6.1. the funeral director has actual knowledge that none of the persons described in subsection 25.2. of this section exist or that none of the persons so described can be found after reasonable inquiry or contacted by reasonable means; and - 25.6.2. the appropriate public or court authority fails to assume responsibility for disposition of the remains within 36 hours after having been given written notice of the facts.
 Written notice may be delivered by hand, United States mail, facsimile transmission.